-Associated Associate Professor of Public Service, NYU Wagner; Associate Professor of Sociology, NYU Department of Sociology
+Associated Professor of Public Service, NYU Wagner; Professor, NYU Department of Sociology

 Social scientists have long been concerned with the role of space in systems of stratification.
 While scholars in the field of ‘neighborhood effects’ have typically focused on how a community affects the life chances of its residents, we argue for a broader view of neighborhood effects that considers how spatial stratification serves to maintain and reproduce inequality across multiple dimensions.
 This article outlines major theoretical arguments exploring how local residential contexts affect social and economic outcomes at the level of individuals and communities, drawing attention to the empirical challenges to measuring neighborhood effects.

 The literature on neighborhood effects frequently is evaluated or interpreted in relation to the question, “Do neighborhoods matter?”
 We argue that this question has had a disproportionate influence on the field and does not align with the complexity of theoretical models of neighborhood effects or empirical findings that have arisen from the literature.
 In this article, we focus on empirical work that considers how different dimensions of individuals' residential contexts become salient in their lives, how contexts influence individuals' lives over different timeframes, how individuals are affected by social processes operating at different scales, and how residential contexts influence the lives of individuals in heterogeneous ways.
 In other words, we review research that examines where, when, why, and for whom do residential contexts matter.
 Using the large literature on neighborhoods and educational and cognitive outcomes as an example, the research we review suggests that any attempt to reduce the literature to a single answer about whether neighborhoods matter is misguided.
 We call for a more flexible study of context effects in which theory, measurement, and methods are more closely aligned with the specific mechanisms and social processes under study.